Research Confirms the Benefits

 Read citations for conference presentations related to the Responsive Classroom Efficacy Study.

-Download a one-page summary of the Responsive Classroom Efficacy Study (RCES) findings (pdf)
+Download a two-page summary of the Responsive Classroom Efficacy Study (RCES) findings (pdf)

 Download "The Responsive Classroom Approach Increases the Use of Standards-Based Mathematics Teaching Practices," a CASTL research brief summarizing findings published in The Elementary School Journal. (pdf)